abdullahnaseem4802-dot/flight-delay-analysis/README.md

 - Interactive Dashboards with Plotly: Dynamic charts to explore airline and airport performance.

 ## Dataset Source
+This project uses the 2015 Flight Delays and Cancellations dataset from the US Department of Transportation.
+Due to GitHub’s 100 MB file limit, the dataset is not stored in this repository.
 - [US DOT 2015 Flight Delays and Cancellations (Kaggle)](https://www.kaggle.com/datasets/usdot/flight-delays)

 ## Tech Stack